Denture Care Irvine, CA

-If you would like to talk to someone directly for advice on your care regimen, Sedation and Implant Dentistry Irvine is here for you.
+If you would like to talk to someone directly for advice on your care regimen, Total Care Implant Dentistry is here for you.
 You may reach us by phone at (949) 258-9682.
 Our practice has experience treating patients in Irvine and the surrounding area.

 Taking Care of Dentures

 Daily care for full and removable partial dentures follows a different regimen than care for natural teeth.
 For instance, as part of your routine after eating, you should rinse your dentures to remove any food particles and bacteria.

 At least once a day, preferably before going to bed, you should follow these steps to keep your dentures clean and in good shape:

 - Safely remove dentures after eating.
 A University of Michigan study recommends taking them out over a towel or sink filled with water.
 Dropping dentures, even just a few inches above a hard surface, can cause them to crack or break.

 - Rinse and brush dentures with soft bristles and no toothpaste.
 Run your dentures under a sink to remove plaque and food particles.
 It is best to use brushes and cleaners specifically designed for dentures.
 Hand soap or mild dishwashing liquids are also acceptable cleaners.
 However, most household cleaners could damage dentures and are not advised.
 Never use toothpaste to clean dentures as it is too abrasive.
 After running your dentures under water, rinse and apply cleaner to the brush.
 Scrub your dentures gently, moving the brush’s bristles over every surface.
 Brushing too hard could alter the shape of the plastic and affect the metal band attachments.